zimmerlab/fuzzifier/README.md

 ```

 ### raw log2FC fuzzification
+The raw log2FC values are fuzzified using sample-pair-wise default fuzzification.
 ```
 make raw_log2FC_concept
 make raw_log2FC_fuzzify
 ```

 ### fuzzy rule fuzzification
+For each miRNA, the tumor and normal expression values in each cancer type are fuzzified using default fuzzification, where the fuzzy concept are derived based on the normal expression value distirbution in each cancer type.
+Fuzzy values of tumor and normal expression of each miRNA in each tumor-normal sample pair are combined using a set of fuzzy rules to perform fold change fuzzification in fuzzy space.
 ```
 make fuzzy_rule_concept
 make fuzzy_rule_numerator